denosaurabh/mod26/README.md

 Library of over 25+ cryptography algorithms ranging from classical to modern.

-Helpful for students & beginners who want to refer a minimal headstart- implementation of different ciphers & encryptions.
+Helpful for students & beginners who want to a minimal headstart- implementation of different ciphers & encryptions.

-This project was coded alongside while I was reading the book -
+This project was coded while I was reading the book -
 <a href="https://amzn.in/d/0dkXNyTh">The Mathematics of Secrets</a>

 </pre>